mlindgren/blog-archive/source/_posts/2014-12-07-book-review-i-am-malala.markdown

 Perhaps this is a lot to expect from a seventeen-year-old.
 But then, Malala has very clearly demonstrated that she is no ordinary seventeen-year-old.
 I'm sure she has given some thought to these issues, and I wish her book had provided more insight in that respect.
-For instance, she brielfy mentions [a now-infamous letter](http://www.thedailybeast.com/articles/2013/07/17/the-taliban-s-letter-to-malalayousafzai.html) she received from Taliban commander Adnan Rashid, who claims she was shot for espousing what the Taliban view as a pro-Western, anti-Islamic ideology.
+For instance, she briefly mentions [a now-infamous letter](http://www.thedailybeast.com/articles/2013/07/17/the-taliban-s-letter-to-malalayousafzai.html) she received from Taliban commander Adnan Rashid, who claims she was shot for espousing what the Taliban view as a pro-Western, anti-Islamic ideology.
 She